 13, an official teenager, I’ll be the mother of a TEENAGER!

-But the deal with parenting is, it’s not really all about what I want.
+But it’s not really all about what I want.